 Columbus Area Arts Council fosters a creative community by supporting the growth of the arts in the Columbus (IN) area.

 Help support the thriving arts culture that Columbus celebrates!

-In late spring, a new permanent sculpture by Martin Beach, commissioned in part by the Arts Council, will be unveiled.
-This will serve as the kick off to the 2014 Columbus Indiana Sculpture Biennial, which will bring eight large-scale pieces of public art to the heart of the Columbus Arts District.
+In early summer, a new permanent sculpture by Martin Beach, commissioned in part by the Arts Council, was unveiled.
+This will serve as the kick off to the 2014 Columbus Indiana Sculpture Biennial.
+You can now find eight new large-scale pieces of public art while walking around the Columbus Arts District.

 And what summer in Columbus would be complete without our annual Meltdown, featuring glass forming workshops and an open iron pour?

 We are happy to bring this high level of arts programming to our community, but we can’t do it without your support.
 Whether you donated three years ago or three months ago, ask yourself “Have I enjoyed an event or benefited from the work of the Columbus Area Arts Council?”
 If so, please show your support with an online contribution and help keep the arts alive in Columbus!